backdrop-contrib/ip/README.txt

 INSTALLATION
 ------------
 1. Copy ip folder to modules (usually 'sites/all/modules') directory.
-2. At 'admin/build/modules' enable the IP address manager module.
+2. At 'admin/modules' enable the IP address manager module.

 CONFIGURATION
 -------------
-Enable permissions at 'admin/user/permissions'.
-Users with the permission 'administer ip' will be able to use this module.
+Enable permissions at 'admin/people/permissions'.
+Users with the permission 'manage ip addresses' will be able to use this module.

 USAGE